Cutting Feedback in Misspecified Copula Models: Introduction

 Computation of cut posteriors using Markov chain Monte Carlo (MCMC) or importance sampling methods is difficult because a cut posterior features an unignorable intractable term.
 Nested MCMC methods are a common approach to circumvent this problem~\citep{plummer15}, but they do not scale well.
 A major contribution of this paper is the development of efficient and scalable variational methods for the evaluation of the cut posteriors outlined above.
 Variational inference \citep{ormerod2010,blei2017} formulates the approximation of a Bayesian posterior distribution as an optimization problem.
 It is particularly attractive for evaluating cut posterior distributions because the problematic intractable term does not need to be computed during the optimization~\citep{yu+ns21,carmona+n22}.
 We show how to implement variational inference for both cut posteriors of the copula model.

-In the scenario where feedback from $\thetavec$ to $\psivec$ is cut, the introduction of the rank likelihood adds an additional computational bottleneck because it is difficult to evaluate or optimize in even moderate dimensions.
-To solve this problem we introduce an extended rank likelihood~\citep{PitChaKoh2006,hoff07,smith2012estimation} and then define a cut version of the resulting augmented posterior which is both tractable and has the desired cut posterior as its marginal in $(\thetavec,\psivec)$.
+In the scenario where feedback from $\thetavec$ to $\psivec$ is cut, the introduction of the pseudo likelihood of the ranks adds an additional computational bottleneck because it is difficult to evaluate or optimize directly in even moderate dimensions.
+To solve this problem we introduce an extended likelihood~\citep{PitChaKoh2006,hoff07,smith2012estimation} and then define a cut version of the resulting augmented posterior which is both tractable and has the desired cut posterior as its marginal in $(\thetavec,\psivec)$.
 We develop variational approximations to this augmented cut posterior that are both accurate and allow for fast solution of the variational optimization.

 We demonstrate the efficacy of the proposed methodology in the presence of both forms of module misspecification using two simulation studies.
 These are low dimensional to allow evaluation of the exact cut posteriors, which is difficult otherwise.
 Here, the cut posteriors provide substantially improved statistical inference in comparison to the conventional posterior, while their variational approximations are also shown to be accurate.
 The effectiveness of the variational inference methodology is demonstrated in a substantive macroeconomic application where it is infeasible to use exact methods.
 The example updates the four-dimensional multivariate time series analysis of~\cite{smithvahey2016} to contemporary data.
 A copula model is used with four unique skew-t marginals and a Gaussian copula of dimension 1096.
 This copula arises from a four-dimensional Gaussian copula process with 72 unique parameters observed at 274 time points.
 The primary objective is density and tail forecasting, and parametric marginals and copula function are necessary to do so, but both are difficult to select.
 We show that cutting feedback from the marginals to the copula (i.e. from $\thetavec$ to $\psivec$) improves statistical inference and forecasting accuracy substantially, compared to the conventional posterior.